You hear about it all of the time, but do you really understand how important hormone health is to your overall well-being?

 Your body works well when your hormones are balanced, but if they’re not, get out of the way!
 Life is treacherous, to say the least.

-So, what causes hormonal imbalance?
-The not-so-simple answer is many things, and it can be difficult to figure out what specific thing is wrecking havoc among your hormones.
+So, what causes the hormonal imbalance?
+The not-so-simple answer is many things, and it can be difficult to figure out what specific thing is wreaking havoc among your hormones.

 Hormonal imbalance may be caused by:

 • Inadequate nutrition

 • Birth control pills or Hormone Replacement Therapy (not bioidentical)

 • Drug use

 • Extreme dieting

 • Chemicals, environmental toxins, and stimulants